 VET COSTS 2019

-WANT TO FOSTER INSTEAD
+WANT TO FOSTER INSTEAD?

-If you would like to foster an FeLV cat, you can be guaranteed that we will support you every step of the way.
+If you would like to foster an FeLV cat, you can be guaranteed that I will support you every step of the way.
 Normally fostering is for a short period, because they need to be brought back to the shelter so that they do not forget their environment and their playmates.
 If they are away for too long, they will not be able to be reintegrated into the shelter.
-However even if it is for a short period, we do see a lot of improvement in our cats when they come back.
+However even if it is for a short period, I do see a lot of improvement in my cats when they come back.
 It is so important to introduce cats to new environments and new people, because they will regress into scared cats, and this is especially not good for FeLV cats because stress in these cats will lower their immune system and put them at risk for health issues.